-In the months leading up to his surgery we performed bowel washouts twice daily, often more.
-Managing this with two older children and no medical experience while living 3 hours from Melbourne was extremely stressful.
-The support of the CPRS, that is the Colorectal and Pelvic Reconstruction Service, was crucial.
-Many times I relied on Susie or Jess, the clinical nurse consultants, for guidance over the phone or at short notice, walking me through each step of the process, providing reassurance and helping me feel confident in those overwhelming moments.
+In the ... months leading up to his surgery, we performed bowel washouts twice daily, often more.
+Managing this, with two older children and no medical experience, while living 3hrs from the RCH, was extremely stressful and traumatic.
+The support of the CPRS - that is, the colorectal and pelvic reconstruction service -

+... was crucial.
+Many times, I relied on Suzie or Jess for guidance over the phone, walking me through each step of the process, providing reassurance, and helping me feel confident in those overwhelming moments ...
 The thought that this kind of assistance may not be available to other families in similar situations is heartbreaking.

 Since his surgery Sidney has faced several setbacks.
-He has had hospital stays for issues like chronic diarrhoea and severe nappy rash and has been closely monitored for an infection of the bowel.
+He has had hospital stays for issues like chronic diarrhoea and severe nappy rash, and he has been closely monitored for infection of the bowel.
+Bridget said:

-Bridget says:

-Our son is one of the lucky ones, who at 2 years of age is currently blissfully unaware of his disease.
-However, as parents we are filled with the fear for his future.
-The thought of losing the support of the CPRS team is deeply distressing.
-It is difficult to imagine how we or other families in similar situations would cope without that vital support.
+... our son is one of the lucky ones, who at 2 years of age is currently blissfully unaware of his disease.
+However as parents, we are filled with fear for Sidney's future ...
+The thought of losing the support of the CPRS team is deeply distressing ...
+It's difficult to imagine how we, or other families in similar situations, would cope without that vital support.